If you’ve been wondering what it’s like to study abroad in Havana, Cuba, you have come to the right spot. I sat down with Maggie

 Deciding to study abroad is an exciting moment in your life.
 If you take some time to plan carefully, you can turn that excitement into a meaningful experience to remember for the rest of your life.
 And make no mistake, there is a lot to consider.

-We’ve also written extensively about why studying abroad is so beneficial.
+We’ve also written extensively about why studying abroad is so beneficial, and key questions to ask yourself to know if you should study abroad at all.
 In case you don’t have time, here are the key takeaways:

 The type of program can vary greatly, depending on your situation.
 There are short-term commercial schools for working adults and university-type programs that focus on academic credits.
 Say, “Sí, sí, sí” to a new language.